Environmental & Sustainability Policy

 • Use an accredited program to offset the greenhouse gas emissions generated by our activities and encourage members to do the same.

-• When organising conferences, to have an holistic overview and work with our conference venues and conference suppliers to ensure that our activities and events are managed to ensure sustainability and reduce emissions from all associated activities; including but not limited to travel, catering and menus, food sourcing, production, energy use and recycling.
+• When organising conferences, regional and local meetings, to have an holistic overview and work with our conference venues and conference suppliers to ensure that our activities and events are managed to ensure sustainability and reduce emissions from all associated activities; including but not limited to travel, catering and menus, food sourcing, production, energy use and recycling.

 • Where possible measure energy use for our activities.